elastic/eui/wiki/testing.md

 ## Updating snapshots

-If you make changes to a component, you may need to update the component's snapshot in order for the test to succeed.
-To do so, use `yarn run test-unit -- -u`
+When you change a component in a way that affects the markup, you will need to update the snapshot in order for the tests to succeed.
+To do so, run `yarn run test-unit -- -u`.
+This will update all snapshots in the repo.
+You can also add `path/to/component_dir` on the end to only update the tests for that directory.

 ## Test helpers